-Based on the CMS 372 Report data for the most recent year, the average length of stay for this waiver is 322 days.
+Based on the FY2020 CMS 372 Report data, the average length of stay for this waiver is 320 days.
 Based on this information, it is estimated that average length of stay for waiver participants during the course of the waiver renewal period is approximately 10 months.